 The Company's cash and working capital position remain strong.
-As of July 31, 2003, cash and equivalents amounted to \$2.1 million and working capital amounted to \$10.0 million, reflecting a current ratio of 3.7 compared to cash and equivalents of \$2.5 million and working capital of \$9.4 million and a current ratio of 2.5 as of April 30, 2003.
-Subsequent to the end of the July 2003 quarter, the Company received approximately \$3.0 million of its income tax receivable.
+As of January 31, 2004 cash and equivalents amounted to \$3.9 million and working capital amounted to \$11.5 million, reflecting a current ratio of 3.6 compared to cash and equivalents of \$2.5 million and working capital of \$9.4 million and a current ratio of 2.5 as of April 30, 2003.

 On June 15, 1999 the Company announced an open market repurchase plan providing for the repurchase of up to 500,000 shares of the Company's common stock.
 On December 4, 2002, the Company announced a second plan providing for the repurchase of up to an additional 500,000 shares.
-As of July 31, 2003, the total number of shares authorized for purchase under the program is 535,150 shares.
-The Company did not purchase any shares during the first quarter of
+As of January 31, 2004, the total number of shares authorized for purchase under the program is 535,150 shares.
+The Company did not purchase any shares during the first nine months of Fiscal 2004.

 As a result of the restructuring initiated in April 2003, the Company entered into lease termination agreements totaling approximately \$1 million and had severance obligations totaling approximately \$850,000 as of April 30, 2003.
 The lease termination obligations were paid in the first quarter of fiscal 2004.
-Approximately \$730,000 of the severance obligations were paid by July 31, 2003 with the balance of approximately \$120,000 scheduled to be paid in the second quarter of fiscal 2004.
+The severance obligations totally approximaterly \$850,000 were paid by January 31, 2004.